Skip to content

 Software signatures of common tampering

 The seller's workshop edits the engine control unit calibration to suppress codes P204F, P246F and the EOBD AdBlue countdown codes.
-Some workshops also use a reflash that removes the SCR-related parameters entirely from the OBD2 data so the scan tool cannot read what was removed.
-If the AdBlue dosing rate parameter does not exist on a Euro 6 diesel, that is a software signature of the more aggressive tampering pattern.
+Some workshops also use a reflash that removes the SCR-related parameters entirely from the extended-PID data so a brand-specific tool cannot read what was removed.
+If the AdBlue dosing rate parameter does not exist on a Euro 6 diesel when a specialist tool queries it, that is a software signature of the more aggressive tampering pattern.
+The generic OBD2 side cannot see this, which is one more reason the second-layer specialist scan matters on cars worth buying.

-The tell on this pattern is often the calibration version string.
+The tell on this pattern is often the calibration version string, again a manufacturer-protocol read rather than a generic OBD2 one.
 A factory ECU on a 2019 Sprinter OM651 has a specific calibration hash.
 An aftermarket reflash leaves a different hash, and on most modern diesels the ECU records the date and source of the reflash.
-A scan tool that can read the calibration metadata will show that the ECU was last reflashed at a workshop that is not on the official Mercedes service list.
+A specialist tool that can read the calibration metadata will show that the ECU was last reflashed at a workshop that is not on the official Mercedes service list.

 Cost to restore the system